Peer Support Specialist (Grant Funded)

 1. Provides accurate documentation of all services provided including education and outreach efforts and takes responsibility to report these as required on a monthly and quarterly basis to the ABHS grant/data coordinator.

 2. Participate in interdepartmental clinical teams to assist and advocate to assure SMI/SED clients receive timely and consistent provision of services.

 3. Assist clients in need of special assistance in explaining program and completing applications.

-4. Provide assistance and/or assist clients in obtaining services to enhance/encourage independent living (ADLs, grocery shopping, paying bills, assist schedule appointments, etc.), Vocational rehab, and other rehabilitation services.
+4. Aid and/or assist clients in obtaining services to enhance/encourage independent living (ADLs, grocery shopping, paying bills, assist schedule appointments, etc.), Vocational rehab, and other rehabilitation services.

 6. Presents SMI benefits/services to ABHS staff, stakeholders, and community members.
 Bring education/awareness on SMI services.

 7. Coordinate and work collaboratively with partnering organizations and community service providers.